KirstieJane/TuringReproducibleResearch/APPLICATIONS/TuringReproducibleResearch_SeedFunding.md

 ### Description and alignment with strategic aims
 *(1000 words)*

+**=== Potential shorter introduction from Martin (feel free to cherry pick / completely ignore as you see fit) ===**

+***Introduction***

+***We would like to position The Alan Turing Institute as a world leader for reproducible research*** by embedding a culture of "reproducible by default" at the institute and providing training and tools to make reproducible research "too easy not to do".

+Reproducibility ensures that the wider academic, industry and governmental communities we operate in can easily validate, replicate and build on the work we produce.
+This will help us extend the Turing's impact beyond the immediate outputs of the institute itself, providing a "force multiplier" effect on the progress of Data Science in the UK and beyond.

+We want the research outputs of the Turing to be seen as coming with a "quality seal of approval" that means the communities we operate in trust our research and want to work with our people.
+We want "Turing quality" to be a synonym for high-quality research and high-quality people.

+With an increasing focus on the scientific "reproducibility crisis" by the [academic](http://www.nature.com/news/1-500-scientists-lift-the-lid-on-reproducibility-1.19970) and [popular](http://www.bbc.co.uk/news/science-environment-39054778) press, as well as by [government](https://www.parliament.uk/business/committees/committees-a-z/commons-select/science-and-technology-committee/inquiries/parliament-2015/inquiry6/),  ensuring that the Turing takes a leadership role in making research reproducible is more important than ever.

+**=== End of Martin's potential alternative introduction ===**

 ***Introduction***

 In 2015, the [Reproducibility Project: Psychology](http://dx.doi.org/10.1126/science.aac4716) by the [Center for Open Science](https://cos.io/) reported that 60% of psychology studies could not be reproduced.
 That is, when another group of scientists followed the same methods as in the originally published paper in a new sample of participants, they got a different answer.
 The problem is not limited to psychology.
 Early results from the [Reproducibility Project: Cancer Biology](https://elife.elifesciences.org/collections/reproducibility-project-cancer-biology) are not promising and we are no closer than we were in 2005 to disproving John Ioannidis' claim that "[Most published research findings are false](http://dx.doi.org/10.1371/journal.pmed.0020124)".